fkeidel/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 As a starting point, I used the LeNet convolutional network architecture, consisting of 2 convolutional layers and 3 fully connected layers.
 The LeNet architecture, with the starting values of the hyperparameters, had a performance of 87%.

+Then, for each hyperparameter, I increased the parameter a little bit and measured the validation performance.
+I the result was better than the previous one, I increase the parameter even more until it reached a maximum.
+If increasing the hyperparamter didn't increase the result, I went in the opposite direction and decreased the parameter starting from the initial value until the maximum found.

 Lowering the batch size from 128 to 64, increased the model performance by 3% to 90%.